customcommander/cucumber-js-cukebook/README.md

 ## Prefer Cucumber expressions over regular expressions

-In most cases you don't need regular expressions and you may find Cucumber expressions easier to the eyes.
+In most cases you don't need regular expressions and you may find [Cucumber expressions][cucumber-expressions-doc] easier to the eyes.

 ### Exact match